ORNL/VERTEX-CFD/docs/theory.md

 $$

 ### Symmetry boundary condition
 The symmetry boundary condition is a no-penetration condition.
-The normal component of the fluid velocity to the wall is zero while the tangential component is unrestricted.
-The same observation is valid for the temeprature gradient as well.
-Assuming the outward normal vector to a wall boundary is denoted by $$\mathbf{n}_{bc} = \left(n_{bc,x}, n_{bc,y}, n_{bc,z} \right)$$ in a three-dimensional computational domain, the boundary condition for the primitive variables reads:
+The normal component of the fluid velocity to the wall is zero, whereas the tangential component is unrestricted.
+The same observation is also valid for the temeprature gradient.
+Assuming the outward normal vector to a wall boundary is denoted by $$\mathbf{n}_{bc} = \left(n_{bc,x}, n_{bc,y}, n_{bc,z} \right)$$ in a 3D computational domain, the boundary condition for the primitive variables reads as follows:

 $$
 \begin{equation}